English 111 – Lukomski

-A research project based on one or more of the three plays studied in the course (A Long Day’s Journey Into Night, Piano Lesson, and Lydia), using a minimum of three critical (scholarly) essays and one discussion, such as a review, of the play in production.
+A research project based on one or more of the three plays studied in the course (A Hairy Ape, Doll’s House, and Dutchman), using a minimum of three critical (scholarly) essays and one discussion, such as a review, of the play in production.

 Paper Writing Assistance

 If you need more help with research, ask a librarian!
 Stop by the Reference Desk, or contact a librarian by phone, email, or chat for more help.

 Sometimes the words you use to describe a topic are different than the words used by the library catalog or database.
 The trick with searching a library catalog or database is to discover the words they use!